Stachugit/CatHack/README.md

 - **SubRecord**: Capture signals from devices using the CC1101 module and save them to an SD card.
 - **Jammer**: Disrupt selected frequencies.
 - **Monitor**: Visualize received signals in real-time.
+- **RF Analyzer**: Identify and analyze the frequency of your SubGhz devices.

 ### 🌐 WiFi Menu
 - **Wardriving**: Collect and log information about nearby networks.
+- **Bad Portal**: Create fake login pages for security testing.
+- **Web Interface**: Network interface for adding/removing files.

 ### 🦷 Bluetooth Menu
 - **Skim Check**: Detect potential credit card skimmers in your vicinity.
+- **BLE Spam**: Spam advertising packets over Bluetooth Low Energy.

 ### ⚙️ Settings Menu
-- **Set Frequency**: Configure the frequency for SubRecord, Monitor, and Jammer functionalities.
+- **Set Frequency**: Configure the frequency for SubRecord, Monitor, Jammer, and RF Analyzer functionalities.

 ## 🐬 Flipper Zero Compatibility
 CatHack supports .sub files with RAW protocol from Flipper Zero.
 All necessary files, including compatible Flipper Zero files, are included in the [Subfiles.zip](https://drive.google.com/file/d/1TZCD_Jr_Pu78nF93ItqeqHZLEuuWagby/view?usp=sharing) package.
 Simply download and extract these files to your SD card to use them with CatHack.

 <img src="images/files.png" width="30%" alt="">